Buying instead of renting in Munich

 ›› Berg am Laim

-Where to get good advice – financial service provider for your property financing
+Where to get good advice – financial service provider for your property financing in Munich

 One of Germany’s largest financial service providers for construction, insurance and installment credit for over 60 years with consultants at 200 locations.